zecure/shadowd.zecure.org/content/overview/introduction.md

 Shadow Daemon is for people who want to know if and how their website is attacked to learn from it.

-Shadow Daemon is for people who do not want to place their trust in proprietary non-free software that does its analysis in secret.
+Shadow Daemon is for people who do not want to blindly place their trust in non-free software that does its work in secret.

 ## How do I install Shadow Daemon?